+What is the legal age of consent in MA?
 Most young people are aware that there is a minimum age required to consent to sexual intercourse.
-Many even know that the age of consent in Massachusetts is 16.
+Many even know that the legal age of consent in Massachusetts is 16.
 What they don’t know is the legal definition of sexual intercourse for the rape statute: sexual intercourse is defined as penetration of the victim, no matter how slight, and such penetration can be penile, oral, or digital (fingers).
 If the alleged rape involves oral sex, the underage person has been raped by law regardless of whether he or she performed the sexual act or was the recipient.
 When the alleged rape involves the stimulation of the vagina, no penetration into the vaginal opening is necessary; touching the labia or vulva of the vagina is rape under Massachusetts law.

 It will likely come as a surprise to people of all ages that a minor can be charged and convicted of rape of a child.
 For example, a 15 year old who has sex with a 13 year old schoolmate can be convicted of rape of a child.
 This may seem illogical since the 13 year old has also had sex with a minor and because these laws are intended to protect children (which includes the 15 year old).
 This scenario is not a hypothetical: this type of prosecution really happens in Massachusetts (and elsewhere).